Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

-In 2D disordered systems, the localization length \(\xi(E)\) grows rapidly with energy $E$, such that finite samples with linear size \(L\) may realize both \(L \ll \xi(E)\) and \(L \gg \xi(E)\) regimes \cite{RMTinQT}.
-In such systems, high-energy states may appear delocalized and exhibit Wigner–Dyson statistics~\cite{Mehta_book,PhysRevB103104201}, commonly regarded as a quantum hallmark of chaos~\cite{Stockmann_book}.
-Yet scaling theory~\cite{Abrahams1979} excludes a true metallic phase, as in non-interacting electronic systems with time-reversal symmetry, all states localize in the thermodynamic limit for any strength of uncorrelated disorder.
-Short-range correlations in the disorder do not, in general, invalidate the scaling argument, but instead renormalize the effective disorder strength and can modify \(\xi(E)\) by orders of magnitude~\cite{Conley2014,Monsarrat2022}.
-Nevertheless, many aspects of AL are still poorly understood~\cite{Anderson_localization_book}, particularly in the continuum limit and in the presence of long-range correlations.
+Generally speaking, the localization length \(\xi(E)\) increases rapidly with energy \(E\) two-dimensional (2D) disordered systems, such that finite samples of linear size \(L\) may realize both \(L \ll \xi(E)\) and \(L \gg \xi(E)\) regimes~\cite{RMTinQT}.
+In this crossover window, high-energy states can appear delocalized and display Wigner–Dyson level statistics~\cite{Mehta_book,PhysRevB103104201}, often regarded as a spectral signature of quantum chaos~\cite{Stockmann_book,Anderson_localization_book, Heller_book}.
+However, according to scaling theory~\cite{Abrahams1979}, a true metallic phase is excluded in the infinitely large size limit for 2D non-interacting systems with time-reversal symmetry, implying that all states localize for arbitrarily weak uncorrelated disorder.
+Short-range correlations in the disorder do not invalidate this conclusion for the most part, but rather renormalize the effective disorder strength and can modify \(\xi(E)\) by orders of magnitude~\cite{Conley2014,Monsarrat2022}.
+This energy dependence of the localization length naturally leads to finite-size crossover regimes in which localized and extended features may coexist.